 Whether it is $10 or $200, it is still a hole in your pocket, and you must do the best you can to avoid an extra charge.
 Xfinity also offers an unlimited data program.
 The program offers you access to unlimited data at just $50 a month.
 So, if you are aware that you will be using a ton of data, this plan will be quite suitable for you.

 Switch to DSL or Fiber ($10+ value but depends on location)

-Check out other cable and internet service providers in your area and compare the services and the costs before diving in to negotiate with Comcast.
 Some of the key areas that you can consider when you run a comparison include: